 Ask if you are not sure about a subject choice.
-The Heads of Department, your current teachers, your Group Tutor and Mrs Bach can all help.
+The Heads of Department, your current teachers, your Group Tutor, Head of Year and Mr Tiltman can all help.

 Read through the information about each subject carefully.
 You need to choose 3 subjects, one from each block.
 Remember you will study each subject for 3 hours every week so choose subjects you enjoy.